omar123487/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-13-unique - a script that takes a list of words as input and prints only words that appear exactly once.

+14-14-findthatword - a script to display lines containing the pattern “root” from the file /etc/passwd.